FAQ's for Faculty and Staff

 Q: What do I do if a student requests approved absences for "personal reasons"?

 A: As a faculty member you have sole discretion regarding excused class absences.
-Faculty are encouraged to follow absence policies as defined in their course syllabus to determine the impact an absence may have on the course.
-The ultimate decision regarding absences and the resulting influence those absences may have on grade or course progression is at the discretion of the instructor in consideration of policies outlined in course syllabi.
+Faculty are encouraged to follow absence policies as communicated by the vice provost and defined in their course syllabus to determine the impact an absence may have on the course.
+The ultimate decision regarding absences and the resulting influence those absences may have on grade or course progression, is at the discretion of the instructor.
+Requirements for students to obtain documentation from our office in order to work with a student or provide flexibility should not be outlined within course syllabi.

-The Office of the Dean of Students is able to provide a Class Absence Notice when a student is absent from class for emeregency and/or extenuating circumstances.
+The Office of the Dean of Students is able to provide a Class Absence Notification when a student is absent from class for emergency and/or extenuating circumstances.
+However, students should not be directed to our office for every absence accumulated throughout the semester since every absence does not meet the requirement for an emergency or extenuating circumstance.
+Please see the guidelines for Class Absence Notifications.